DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 over the course of the project and with the support of the city, turned into real estate developers.
-These squatters-turned-property-developers infused this space that the city had handed over to them with the dose of weirdness and mild insanity that—as we have said above—has always been one of the reasons for Amsterdam’s attractiveness as a city.
+These squatters-turned-property-developers infused this space that the city had handed over to them with the dose of weirdness and mild insanity that — as we have said above — has always been one of the reasons for Amsterdam’s attractiveness as a city.
 Taking on the name Urban Resort, the ex-squatters built an organization that was able to carry some of the old Amsterdam craziness into the future.